kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

    - `Navigation.generateNavigationTree()` mirrors groups/sections in the sidebar in the same property order, placing optional inactive `$ref`/array groups as in-place “Add …” items.
 It includes nested object children under array items.
    - `Validation.validateAllFields()` runs after render and nav rebuild so required/invalid states are visible on load.
 It also runs after optional group activation and after array‑item add.

-4) Sync back to ProseMirror
+4) Sync back to ProseMirror and breadcrumb
    - On any change, `FormGenerator` emits new `data` → `FormNodeView` replaces the code_block text with `{ schema, data }` JSON.
-   - Raw JSON mode is toggled by the factory and is inspect‑only; switching back does not parse JSON into the form.
+   - A schema-driven content breadcrumb is rendered inside the header and updates on navigation, scroll, and input focus.

 ### DOM contract (stable IDs/classes)